Change1 and 2!

 But now I continue my biographical story.
 More breaks like this will come.

 So I was with these guys for quite some time and it was with them I moved to Italy 1975 in the autumn.
-We arrived to Pescara which is on the adriatic cost about the same latitude like Rome but on the other side.
+We arrived to Pescara which is on the adriatic/east cost about the same latitude like Rome but on the other side.
 It was quite a chock for me to come here.
 First of all the weather was quite a bit warmer than the house outside of Arvika and second the italian life style.
-When you went for a walk on a sunday afternoon you thougt everybody was part of a fashion show.
+When you went for a walk on a sunday afternoon you thought everybody was part of a fashion show.
 In Sweden we dont pay so much attention how we dress but the italians…No way!
-They dressed quite nice.
+They dressed quite nice lets say extreme!

-Another memory was that it here I got introduced to the italian language and fell in love with it.
+Another memory was that it was here I got introduced to the italian language and fell in love with it.
 When going to the shop to buy matches, the owner did not let me go until I learned the word in italian and it was not the easiest word ”fiammiferi”.
 I went from the store with a perfect pronounciation.
 So after that I was like a sponge and learned italian everywhere I went.
 When on the train, in the shops, on the street…and this way I learned to speak italian but not so good to write or even read it.
-There is quite a difference between the spoken and written italian.
+There is quite a difference between the spoken and written italian, but I was not going to be a writer.

 After only a few weeks in Pescara we moved up north to the coast of Liguria.
 A beautiful place called Zoagli and this became the home for many years and I made quite a bit of italian friends here and my italian grew quickly.
-Even though we lived in kind of what was called a Selah situation where nobody knew who we really were and also the rest of the CoG did not know where we were.
-This was because Apollos and Samson were working on publications for the group.
+Even though we lived in what was called a Selah situation where nobody knew who we really were and also the rest of the CoG did not know where we were, we still socialised with the locals.
+This was because Apollos and Samson were working on publications for the CoG.
 So here I was the teacher to their kids and also cooking, cleaning and had a lot of freetime which I spent with a man that had a small restaurant right on the beachfront.
 He was a genuine italian that only spoke italian so I learned a lot from him.
 I had time to help him serve and do things to help out and so I meet a lot of people.
 The skills I learned when going to the restaurant school in Malmö has been a great help both here and later on in my life.

 Zoagli lies a few miles south of Genova and very close to the famous Portofino.
 I could actually see it from my bedroom window.
 The house we lived in was a white villa that belonged to a duke that had become friends with the CoG.
 He also had a wine farm outside of Firenze and in Certaldo.
 Anyway this house was situated right on the sea with an upper garden and a lower garden which was right on the sea.
 There were figtrees, grapes and other fruittrees.
 The climate here is one of the best in Italy.